 With this as our core principle we give all of our pupils every opportunity to achieve the highest possible standards in all that they do and, as such, we offer a broad and balanced curriculum which aims to promote the school’s Christian values through the word of God and develop the whole child, both academically and to provide them with the skills that prepare them for the next stage in their education.
 The school, both through its invisible and visible curriculum, aims to develop pupils’ key attributes such as self-belief, ambition, persistence, resilience and a can-do attitude towards the challenges that pupils experience at school.
 British and moral values, rooted in the Catholic faith, are equally promoted and encourage a sense of empathy, acceptance and tolerance of others.
 Such principles aim to serve pupils in a way that will give them the best chances for success in the next stage of their education and then beyond, promoting their development as a whole-person ready and able to make a positive contribution to society.

-The curriculum offer to pupils therefore ensures that they acquire knowledge, understanding and skills in all aspects of their education including linguistic, mathematical, technical, human and social physical and artistic learning.
-The curriculum contributes well to pupil’s behavior and welfare; including their physical, mental and personal wellbeing, safety, spiritual, moral and social and cultural development.
+The curriculum offer to our pupils provides a range of courses appropriate to individual needs of learners, supported by an extensive extra-curricular provision.
+It ensures that pupils acquire knowledge, understanding and skills in all aspects of their education including linguistic, mathematical, technical, human and social, physical and artistic learning.
+The curriculum aims to bring about an enjoyment of learning and promote a sense of achievement.
+It also contributes to pupils’ behaviour and welfare; including their physical, mental and personal wellbeing, safety, spiritual, moral, social and cultural development.